-Filling out a business succession questionnaire is a great way to get the process started.
+Filling out a business succession planning questionnaire is a great way to get the process started.
 Here are some sample questions:

-There are also emotional factors to respect when writing your business succession plan.
+There are also emotional factors to respect when writing your small business succession plan.
 The biggest emotional consideration is finding your new identity after transferring your business.
 It’s important to have a hobby or passion outside of your business that will help take you into the next phase of your life.
 How do you answer the following questions:

-Preparing a business succession plan comes down to planning and communicating.
+Preparing a business succession plan comes down to anticipating and communicating.
 The first step is to consider the timing of your exit.
 For example, do you want to work for 5 to 10 more years, or are you ready to step away today?

 Next, determine who should be a part of the initial planning conversations.
 Should a family member, business partner, client, or third party be a part of the process?
 Make sure you have the right people in the room, including your CPA, attorney, financial advisor and potentially a M&A broker, to start these discussions.

 Develop a timeline to let stakeholders know about your plan.
 It may be beneficial to have a meeting where you talk about the business and get everyone on the same page.
 During this meeting, outline your personal goals, timeline and business vision and values.
-Then put together a list of action items and ideas along with a business succession planning checklist on what to complete before your next meeting.
+Then put together a list of action items and ideas along with a small business succession planning checklist on what to complete before your next meeting.

 Reach out to one of our Northwest Bank Business Bankers today to learn how to develop your business succession plan.